 The Title XX Social Services Block Grant is administered through DFCS, which funds services that are also directed toward achieving economic self-support or self-sufficiency; preventing or remedying neglect, abuse, or exploitation; preventing or reducing inappropriate institutionalization; and securing referrals for institutional care.
 These funds help target needed resources and provide assistance with programs that support a diverse public with a wide variety of needs.

-In Chicago and Cook County DFCS provides screening and treatment for women suffering from postpartum depression; and the Teen Parent Services Program which focuses on pregnant and parenting teens to ensure they are accessing appropriate services to secure housing, education and employment.
-The Teen Parent Services program assist teen parents 20 years and under with completing high school and connecting to educational and training opportunities, through mentoring, coordination of services and partnerships with schools and various community organizations.
-Services provided are designed to address and alleviate issues and barriers preventing teen parents from accomplishing their goals of self-sufficiency through activities such as Parenting, Nutrition and Early Childhood Development classes and a variety of other specialized activities.
+In Chicago and Cook County, DFCS provides screening and treatment for women suffering from postpartum depression; and the Teen Parent Services Program which focuses on pregnant and parenting teens to ensure they are accessing appropriate services to secure housing, education, and employment.
+The Teen Parent Services program assists teen parents 20 years and under with completing high school and connecting to educational and training opportunities, through mentoring, coordination of services, and partnerships with schools and various community organizations.
+Services provided are designed to address and alleviate issues and barriers that prevent teen parents from accomplishing their goals of self-sufficiency through activities such as Parenting, Nutrition and Early Childhood Development classes and a variety of other specialized activities.